ShivenPatel19/student_registration_website/README.md

     - Must contain at least one number
     - one uppercase and lowercase letter
     - at least 8 or more characters
-5. if password and confirm password dosen't matches thenit gives an warning.
+5. if password and confirm password dosen't matches then it gives an warning.
 6. forgot password can be done using 2 ways as follows:
     - using email
     - using mobile number